 This Patent Knowledge Design Tool assists designers, engineers and Research & Development managers ("designers") in the innovation process.
 It provides quick insight into the motivations and key design parameters of existing designs, plus an automatic diagram of their working principles, from a search of existing mechanical design patents.

 Designers, especially in SMEs, need to improve their awareness of relevant Intellectual Property (IP) in order to avoid potential patent infringement and also identify areas of innovation opportunity.
 Existing patent search and retrieval tools are mainly used by larger companies and their IP experts.

-For designers this process is too time-consuming and they would benefit from output that delivers concise technical insight into the working principle, motivation and other design-related information not produced by existing tools.
+For designers, this process is too time-consuming and they would benefit from an output that delivers concise technical insight into the working principle, motivation and other design-related information not produced by existing tools.

 The tool automatically extracts knowledge that is contained in key sections of patents using Natural Language Programming (NLP) that applies sentiment analysis to the background and description sections of the patent that uniquely identify ‘motivation’ text identified by its negative sentiment.

 The working principle is extracted from the abstract section also using NLP but relying on Subject-Action-Object (SAO) triplet format found in the text.
 This knowledge is then automatically transformed into the Design Requirements (DR), Functional Attributes (FA) and a design structure visualisation, based on a Function Analysis Diagram variant developed by this team, for use by the designers in their design process.